 Skip to content

-- Michigan's current anesthesia regulations are antequated — from the dark ages and anti-patient.
-Michigan is now among only 10 states that continue to require mandatory supervision of CRNAs by physicians.
+- Michigan's current anesthesia regulations are antiquated — from the dark ages — and anti-patient.
+Michigan is now among only eight states that continue to require mandatory supervision of CRNAs by physicians.

-- Forty other states do not have mandatory supervision requirements and unnecessary restrictions on CRNAs.
+- 42 other states (and the District of Columbia) do not have mandatory supervision requirements and unnecessary restrictions on CRNAs.

-- Since federal rules were approved in 2001, a growing list of states has moved to opt-out of federal supervision requirements.
+- Since federal rules were approved in 2001, a growing list of states have moved to opt out of federal supervision requirements.
 Many states have never required physician supervision of CRNAs.

 A smart, safe anesthesia delivery model will increase access to needed health care services, containing costs, and giving Michigan hospitals the flexibility to meet patient needs in underserved rural and urban communities alike.